chrystalme/newsweek-web-clone/README.md

 # Newsweek website clone using Bootstrap and SASS.

 >
 This project is a responsive clone of newsweek (newsweek.com) website.
 This was built using sass and Bootstrap.
 We used Bootstrap for making it responsive i.e. Tablet UI, Desktop UI and Moble UI.
-Images are made responsive by using cards, flexboxes, Jumbotron, and breakpoints(media queries.
+Images are made responsive by using cards, flexboxes, Jumbotron, and breakpoints(media queries).
- #Screen shot

  ![](images/screen-shot.png)